-- Latency: amount of time it takes a packet from source to destination.
-It is very important for interactive applications (e.g. online games). - Jitter: variance of intra-packet delay on a monodirectional link.
-It is very important for multimedia applications (e.g. internet telephony or video broadcast) - Both are expressed in ms (milliseconds).
+- Latency (msec): amount of time it takes a packet from source to destination.
+It is very important for interactive applications (e.g. online games). - [RTT (Round Trip Time) / 2] is NOT the network latency, but the sum of c2s and s2c network latency is the RTT value. - Jitter (msec): variance of intra-packet delay on a monodirectional link.
+It is very important for multimedia applications (e.g. internet telephony or video broadcast). - Jitter is a way to measure how a signal is irregular.